-When Christmas time came around I couldn’t believe how well I was earning from Amazon – it beat everything I had hoped for and I had finally reached my goals to earn a good living from the internet.
-I continued to create more stores, promote them and maintain my stores.
+When Christmas time came around I couldn’t believe how well I was earning from Amazon – it beat everything I had hoped for, and I had finally reached my goal of earning a good living from the internet.
+I continued to create more stores, promote them and maintain stores.

-But I got greedy and ignored my original motivation.
+But I got a bit greedy and ignored my original motivation.
 My newer stores did not offer anything of value to a visitor in terms of unique content.
 I had pushed the limit by creating more stores and not focusing on quality.

 The Fall from Grace

 Why does this happen?
-Because Google thinks your site offers nothing of value, and is created purely to redirect users to an affiliate.
+Because Google thinks your site offers nothing of value and is created purely to redirect users to an affiliate.
 Read the article above for more information on this (highly recommended read).

-It was still the same idea but I concentrated more on making it easier to add unique content by incorporating a front end AJAX edit in place, a product Queue system and a better designed admin area.
+It was still the same idea, but I concentrated more on making it easier to add unique content by incorporating a front-end AJAX edit in place, a product Queue system and a better-designed admin area.

 My focus was on creating great quality Amazon Affiliate stores.
-I started a lot of stores but made sure that each of them had good quality content and instead of aggressively link building I let them grow naturally.
+I started a lot of stores but made sure that each of them had good quality content, and instead of aggressively link-building I let them grow naturally.

 The Public Launch

 I long since realised that the stores could support me and my lifestyle, but I wanted something more.
-I was excited at the thought of running a community and helping others achieve what I have.
+I was excited about running a community and helping others achieve what I have.

 So I made the decision to sell the script and set it as my new goal.
-The original name was Fresh Associate and I started to get together the people that had shown interest.
+The original name was Fresh Associate, and I started to get together the people that had shown interest.

-I couldn’t have asked for a better launch for this product – all our users have been great, we have some high earning stores, all our systems are in place and above all it is great to be the founder of a successful community.
+I couldn’t have asked for a better launch for this product – all our users have been great, we have some high-earning stores, all our systems are in place, and above all, it is great to be the founder of a successful community.